 Compassion International has been working around the globe since 1952.
 We understand that God’s calling to go to the “ends of the earth” is not a figure of speech.

-We want to connect sponsors and partners in the developed world with children in the developing world.
+We want to connect our supporters here in Canada with the children we serve around the world.
 A lot of the time that connection happens through photos, letters and prayers.
-But sometimes, it happens in person.
-We love when it happens in person!
+But sometimes, it happens in person, and we love when that happens!

 The Compassion difference

-Compassion Trips provide a unique opportunity because of our focus on one-to-one relationship through sponsorship.
-Part of that deep connection is the prospect of traveling on a world-class, safe and guided experience to your child’s world.
-We do everything to ensure your health and safety on a Compassion Trip, and our staff has gone through extensive training to make sure you have an incredible experience.
+Compassion Trips provide a unique opportunity because of our partnership with local churches and focus on one-to-one relationships through sponsorship.
+Those deep connections enable us to invite you on a world-class, safe and guided experience to your child’s world.
+We do everything to ensure your health and safety on a Compassion Trip, and our staff have gone through extensive training to make sure you have an incredible experience.

-These detailed, authentic and immersive trips bring you to the villages, the neighborhoods, the backyards of children living in extreme poverty — and then give you the chance to have your life changed by all that you see, taste and do.
+These detailed, authentic and immersive trips bring you to the neighborhoods, homes and communities of children living in extreme poverty—and give you the chance to have your life changed by all that you see and do.

 - Explore a rich and diverse culture full of new foods, sounds and experiences.